You can shape the content in all parts of The Psychologist – we rely on your submissions.

 Get in touch via [email protected] if you would like to write an 'Opinion' piece or take part in a 'Head to head' debate - our stated aim is to provide a forum 'for communication, discussion and controversy', so we would very much like to hear from you.

-Articles can be up to 3000 words.
+Articles tend to be 2000-3000 words.
 Increasingly we prefer our authors to write in a journalistic style where references do not serve to interrupt the flow of the piece, and where they are included as genuine sources for further reading rather than as a comprehensive list.
 Our online version can be fully hyperlinked.

 Submission of an article to The Psychologist implies that it has not been published elsewhere and that it is not currently being considered for publication elsewhere.
 Because of heavy pressure on space, publication of accepted articles may not be possible for several months.
 Increasingly, though, we do have the option of 'online only' or 'online first' publication.

 We are very interested to hear more about the person in psychological research or practice.
 If a participant in your research or practice would be willing to share their experience, you could then add your perspective and perhaps that of a third party making use of your work.
 See this example.